a2pr/lean-tech-challegue/README.md

 # Installation and setup

 ## Prerequisites
-- copy .env.example to a new file .env
+- copy .env.example content into a new file .env
 - create an empty file in database folder, database.sqlite

 ## linux or MacOs machine